COMPLETE SADDLE STITCH SEWING GUIDE

 CHOOSING YOUR NEEDLE

-You need to thread 2 blunt needles, Size 002 - Ø1 mm (ref.
+You will need to thread two round-tipped needles, Size 002 - Ø1 mm (ref.
 CA118_010), onto your thread.

 GUIDE: WHICH NEEDLE TO CHOOSE FOR MY THREAD?

-Unlike saddle stitching, there is no need to make a "comma" (pass the thread over the needle) to get an angled stitch on both sides => simplified stitching has a straight stitch.
+Unlike saddle stitching, there's no need to make a "comma" (passing the thread over the needle) to get a slanted stitch on both sides => simplified sewing has a straight stitch.

-CHOOSING YOUR PUNCHING TOOL
+CHOOSING YOUR HOLE PUNCH

-Many patterns today include this type of stitching.
+Many patterns now include this type of stitching.

-HOW TO MARK STITCH POINTS?
+HOW TO MARK STITCH HOLES?

-STITCHING STEPS
+SEWING STEPS

 - Flatten the end of the thread and pass it through the eye of the needle.